InnerSourceCommons/InnerSourceLearningPath/product-owner/03-major-benefits-are-built-into-the-innersource-process-article.md

 ### Third Example - FDI
 The third example is FDI, which stands for Failed Developer Interactions.
 We created a Developer Standards Committee to help develop an open standard.
-After all, who's better to determine what a FDI, or Failed Developer Interaction, is than the developers being directly impacted on an hourly basis?
+After all, who's better able to determine what a FDI, or Failed Developer Interaction, is than the developers being directly impacted on an hourly basis?

 This helped resolve some political issues, as well, as every team, previously, had different ways of how they measured failures.
-Needless to say, in a couple of instances, the developers didn't agree.
+Needless to say, in a couple of instances, developers didn't agree.
 But by having the discussions public, I like to believe we were able to create standards that are more accurate than the previous ones.

-These examples show that if open processes are done well, it changes the face of middle management.
+These examples show that if open processes are done well, it changes the face of the middle management.
 The middle management role changes.
 Product owners have to negotiate more between teams.
  Product owners have to focus a little bit more on collaboration.